Fayetteville Policies and Procedures 203.2

 1. Policy Statement

-1. It is the policy of the University of Arkansas (University) to provide equal access and opportunity to Qualified Employees in compliance with the Pregnant Workers Fairness Act, 42 U.S.C. §§ 2000gg – 2000gg-6.
-The University prohibits discrimination based on pregnancy, childbirth, or related medical conditions in all aspects of the application process and the employment relationship.
+1. It is the policy of the University of Arkansas, Fayetteville (“University)” to provide equal access and opportunity to Qualified Employees in compliance with the Pregnant Workers Fairness Act, 42 U.S.C. §§ 2000gg – 2000gg-6, and other laws that prohibit sex discrimination and protect pregnancy rights.
+The University prohibits discrimination based on Pregnancy, Childbirth, or Related Medical Conditions in all aspects of the application process and the employment relationship.

-2. The University will provide Reasonable Accommodations to the Known Limitations related to the pregnancy, childbirth, or related medical conditions of a Qualified Employee, unless the accommodation would impose an Undue Hardship on the operation of the business of the University.
+2. The University will provide (and will not unnecessarily delay) Reasonable Accommodations to the Known Limitations related to the Pregnancy, Childbirth, or Related Medical Conditions of a Qualified Employee, unless the accommodation would impose an Undue Hardship on the operation of the business of the University.

-5. The University will not require a Qualified Employee to take leave, whether paid or unpaid, if another Reasonable Accommodation can be provided to the Known Limitations related to the pregnancy, childbirth, or related medical conditions of the Qualified Employee.
+5. The University will not require a Qualified Employee to take leave, whether paid or unpaid, if another Reasonable Accommodation can be provided to the Known Limitations related to the Pregnancy, Childbirth, or Related Medical Conditions of the Qualified Employee.
+Nothing herein prohibits leave as a Reasonable Accommodation if that is the Reasonable Accommodation requested or selected by the employee, or if it is the only Reasonable Accommodation that does not cause an Undue Hardship.

-6. The University will not take adverse action in terms, conditions, or privileges of employment against a Qualified Employee on account of the employee requesting or using a Reasonable Accommodation to the Known Limitations related to the pregnancy, childbirth, or related medical conditions of the employee.
+6. The University will not take adverse action in terms, conditions, or privileges of employment against a Qualified Employee on account of the Qualified Employee requesting or using a Reasonable Accommodation to the Known Limitations related to the Pregnancy, Childbirth, or Related Medical Conditions of the Qualified Employee.

 2. Scope of Application

-2. Except as described in specific University policies, the policies and procedures concerning accommodations for pregnancy, childbirth, or related medical conditions for Applicants and Qualified Employees are coordinated by the Title IX Office in the Equal Opportunity, Compliance & Title IX Department.
+2. Except as described in specific University policies, the policies and procedures concerning accommodations for Pregnancy, Childbirth, or Related Medical Conditions for Applicants and employees are coordinated by the Title IX Office in the Equal Opportunity, Compliance & Title IX Department.

 Contact information is as follows: